Renaissance School of Medicine (RSOM) Bridge Funding Announcement

 - A copy of a recent unfunded, reviewed grant proposal, summary statement, response to summary statement and time frame for resubmission (Required for established investigators, recommended for early career investigators).
 For unfunded applications, a response to review is required.
 For unscored applications, it is strongly recommended that revised specific aims be shared with the committee.

 Bridge funding cycles are announced 3 times/year during the months of July/August, November/December, and March/April.

-RSOM faculty members must be in good standing with active research programs to be considered for bridge funding.
+RSOM faculty members must be in good standing with active research programs, and those that have not received bridge funding within the last three years, will be considered for bridge funding.

 Recommendations to support research bridge requests are considered by a standing committee on a case-by-case basis and reviewed on merit and need.
 Awarding of funds is based on the recommendations of the committee and on the availability of funds in each cycle.